mfeemster/keysharp/README.md

 * Ternary operators with multiple statements in a branch are not supported.
 Use an `if/else` statement instead if such functionality is needed.
 * Quotes in strings cannot be escaped with double quotes, they must use the escape character, \`.
 * Dynamic variable references like %x% can only refer to a global variable.
 There is no way to access a local variable in C# via reflection.
-* `Goto` statements cannot use any type of variables.
+* `Goto` statements cannot use any type of variable.
 They must be labels known at compile time and function just like goto statements in C#.
 * `Goto` statements being called as a function like `Goto("Label")` are not supported.
 Instead, just use `goto Label`.
 * The underlying function object class is called `FuncObj`.
 This was named so, instead of `Func`, because C# already contains a built in class named `Func`.
 	+ `Func()` or `FuncObj()` can still be used to create an instance of `FuncObj`, by passing the name of the desired function as a string, and optionally an object and a parameter count.